theodorhansson/CHAMPS/docs/measurements/IPV.md

 **Default: 0 (disabled)**
 This specifies a minimum power (in mW) that are ignored by the rollover functionality.
 All recorded values lower than this are ignored when looking for the maximum.
 Using this is preferred when low input values are noisy, eq for the measurement (0, 0, 0.01, *0.05*, 0.1, 0.2, 0.3, ...) where the small dip to 0.05 stops the measurement, even though it's just noise and you want to continue.

+## Offset_background: int {O}
+**Default: 0 (disabled)**
+Specifies the amount of times (if any) you measure the background optical power before turning on the LED.
+If you do this, the average of the results will be subtracted from all subsequent measurements yielding only the optical power generated from the device under test (DUT).

 ## Plot_interval: int {O}
 **Default: 20**
 This specifies how often the plot should be updated.
 Due to slow rendering a larger interval will make the measurements go faster since less time is spent redrawing the plot.